necojackarc/dotfiles/README.md

 ```

 If you are on Windows, execute `setup.bat` on administrative PowerShell or Command Prompt.
-It creates symbolic links to not all dotfiles, see the file if you want to learn which files are included.
+It doesn't create symbolic links to all dotfiles, see the file if you want to learn which files are included.

 ### Syntastic
 My `.vimrc` includes settings of `scrooloose/syntastic`.